system76/docs/_articles/protected-content.md

 ---
 layout: article
-title: Watch Protected Content from Netflix, Amazon Prime, and Other Streaming Services
+title: Watch Protected Content on Streaming Services
 description: >
     How to view DRM-protected video content from online streaming services such as Netflix and Amazon Prime
 keywords: